bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/rains-and-kathina.md

 ### Pavāraṇā by a sick bhikkhu<a id="sick-bhikkhu"></a>

-‘Pavāraṇaṃ dammi, pavāraṇaṃ me hara,\
+‘Pavāraṇaṁ dammi, pavāraṇaṁ me hara,\
 mam'atthāya pavārehi.’

 ‘*I give my invitation.
 May you convey invitation for me.
 May you invite on my behalf.*’